Four ways to partially apply constraint tuples

 Tuples in Haskell can have several different meanings depending on the context.

-can be a data type, a data constructor, or
+For instance, the tuple in (a, b) can be a data type, a data constructor, or

 a constraint depending on where it is used.
 Here is a piece of code that